Craftyawesome/RingRacers-Switch/README.md

     cmake --build --preset ninja-x86_mingw_static_vcpkg-develop

 ## Switch
-With a standard switch development enviroment and the relevant dependencies, run the follownig to generate the nro.
+With a standard switch development enviroment and the relevant dependencies, run the following to generate the nro.

     cmake --preset switch-release
     cmake --build --preset switch-release